Welcome to an SU Libraries course guide for PSC 400: Humanitarian Action in World Politics

 E.I.U.
 Economist Intelligence Unit

 Objective and timely analysis and forecasts of the political, economic and business environment for almost 200 countries.
 Also produces in-depth annual country commerce reports.
 E.I.U.'s reporting is more lengthy than Europa World's briefer, encyclopedia style content.
 See especially the report category within E.I.U. called 'country report.'
-Under the country reports, select the "blue site."

 Three examples relevant to the course from among a great many print and ebook titles in the SU Libraries collection.
 To locate "more like this" for any specific book title you locate, on the Classic Catalog item record for each book title, pay careful attention to words and/or phrases assigned to that title as "subjects" (in other databases, sometimes called "subject terms" or "subject headings" or "descriptors" or subject "tags.")
 Using combinations of those words in subsequent searches of SUMMON and/or searches in article databases - increases likelihood you will have plenty of relevant sources from which to choose.